o3de/o3de-multiplayersample/README.md

 * Teleporters to aid player exploration
 * Many points of extensibility

 > A player can win the whole game early by reaching a score of 400.
-See the [GamePlay Configuration Docs](Documentation/GamplayConfiguration.md)
+See the [Gameplay Configuration](Documentation/GamplayConfiguration.md) docs.

 ### Player controls